-Cost of Living Payments for the year 2023/24 have been announced for households across the UK to help with the cost of living.
-These will begin to be paid from Spring 2023.
+Cost of Living Payments for the year 2023/24 are being paid to eligible households across the UK to help with the cost of living.

 If you receive low-income benefits